HKavalos/ToGather/README.md

 # Package Installation

-pip install -i https://test.pypi.org/simple/ ToGather
+sudo pip install ToGather

 # Run Command

-ToGather.py
+ToGather

 # GitHub Repository

 [GitHub - HKavalos/ToGather](https://github.com/HKavalos/ToGather)

+## Note

+We are still having issues getting our program to run as required by the project specifications, to have full functionality please unzip the tar.gz file and run ToGather.py in the main directory.
+Thank you!